sarahcarey/sarahcarey.github.io/teaching.md

 <br/><br/>
 ## Introductory Botany Moss Growth Experiments
 <br/>
 I have been working with my advisor [Stuart McDaniel](https://mcdaniellab.biology.ufl.edu/) and the Introductory Botany instructor [Jack Putz](https://people.clas.ufl.edu/fep/) to develop a semester-long growth experiment using mosses.
-The goal of this experiment is to provide our students with an authentic research experience.
 Mosses are well-suited for growth experiments for our course (~60 students) because they are smaller than other plants, which allows students to test interesting hypotheses and have proper biological replication within limited lab space.
 <br/><br/>
- Throughout the semester students generate an hypothesis and design their experiment, set-up their experiment using sterile-tissue culture, collect their growth data using [ImageJ](https://imagej.nih.gov/ij/?), analyse their data in [R](https://www.r-project.org/), and present scientific posters of their results.
+The goal of this experiment is to provide our students with an authentic research experience.
+Throughout the semester students generate an hypothesis and design their experiment, set up their experiment using sterile-tissue culture, collect their growth data using [ImageJ](https://imagej.nih.gov/ij/?), analyze their data in [R](https://www.r-project.org/), and present scientific posters of their results.
 <br/><br/>
 We have been using male and female isolates of the moss _Ceratodon purpureus_ collected from 7 different locations (spanning from Alaska to Southern Chile) for these experiments for various implementations of the experiments.
 <br/><br/>
 In the most recent interation of the lab in Fall 2018, students designed experiments to measure differences in growth of _Ceratodon purpureus_ between sexes and/or populations using standard (16 hours light, 8 dark) and/or altered (8 hours light, 4 dark) light cycles to test hypotheses on sexual dimorphism, natural selection, and circadian rhythms.
 <br/><br/>

 ![](/moss_lab/R_lab.JPG){: .center-image, height="250px", width="250px"}<br/><br/>